jtwy23/driving_school/TESTING.md

 ---

+## Code Validation

+- HTML code has a few warnings and errors.
+Due to my time constraint and my deadline I have not had the chance to correct these.
+The code has been tested and works across all platforms on the live site.
+I will continue to fix my errors over time to make the html code clean.
+The errors are showing up in All lessons, profile, edit profile, all pages related to orders.
+The errors are most inheritted from the base.html.

+CSS code has been ran through the validator and all work and clean.

+Javascript code has been ran through jshint and although some of the code has errors the code has been tested on the live site and it all runs as expected.

+Python code has been checked for PEP8 compliance.
+A lot of the python code was not PEP8 compliant through choice as I believed the code was more readable when lines were not seperated.
+Although some I did make split up and make PEP8 compliant.

+---

+## Testing User Stories

+User Stories (New Users):
+- As a new user I would l like to be able to sign up quickly.
+    * Users can land on the page and see quickly the button on the navbar to sign up.
+- As a new user I would like to know I have signed up with an activation email.
+    * Upon signing up the user will recieve and email to activate account before they can utilize the sites discounts.
+- As a new user I would like to be able to update my profile.
+    * Once the user is signed up they can navigate easily to the my profile page through the button in the navbar.
+- As a new user I would like to know I am logged in.
+    * When user is signed in the navbar button will announce the users name 'Hello Username'

+User Stories (Site Admin):
+- As a user I would like to add, edit and delete products on the website.#
+    * From the admin panel the site admin can go to add catergories and products.
+- As a user I would like to be able to delete reviews that are offensive or incorrect.
+    * Site admin can go to product reviews and delete any unwanted reviews.
+- As a user I would like to add in new instructor details.
+    * Only the site admin can add in new instructors to the company.
+Instructors do not have a signup option like pupils.
+- As a user I would like to delete old instructors who are no longer with the company.
+    * Site admin can delete any unwanted or old instructors through instructor information table.
+- As a user I would like to delete old or unwanted users.
+    * This can be achieved from deleting users table.
+- As a user I would like to check all messages sent to the company through the contact form.
+    * From the admin panel the site Admin can login and check the contact us table where it shows the messages of pupils and saves the email address to reply to.
+- As a user I would like to be able to check which pupils are to be refunded.
+    * There is a customer refund table that you can see where pupils are to be refunded.
+Pupils not due a refund is not saved to the databasse.
+- As a user I would like to be able to fully control my content.
+    * The site admin has full control over the database and can create read update and delete everything.

+User Stories:
+- As a user I would like to be able to access the site across desktop, tablet and mobile platforms.
+    * I can view the site on all platforms and is fully responsive.
+- As a user I would like to contact the company easily with a form.
+    * There is a contact form a user can use to contact the company.
+- As a user I would like to add lessons into my shopping cart.
+    * The shopping cart is easily identifiable and increments when products are added.
+- As a user I would like to be able to clear my shopping cart contents.
+    * The shopping cart has a clear cart button that will clear the cart completely and quickly.
+- As a user I would buy lessons quickly.
+    * Users who have signed up can simply add products and buy.
+However users who are not signed up must do so first and then can buy products.
+- As a user I would like to have discounted lessons.
+    * The main enticement to the website is the 10% and 30% discount.
+When a user is signed up they will get a 10% discount every time they buy a lesson but if they spend over £100 they will always get a 30% discount.
+- As a user I would like to be able to track how many lessons I have bought.
+    * Users can check their my orders page and a list of lessons purchased will show up and allow them to track the amount of lessons they have bought.
+- As a user I would like to be able to cancel my lesson online.
+    * Users who purchase lessons have the option to cancel within the my orders page.
+- As a user I would like to know the name of my instructor.
+    * When users purchase a lesson, the site admin will then manually assign an instructor to the user and the user can check on the order and the name of the instructor will be displayed.
+- As a user I would like to be emailed when I have bought a lesson.
+    * All purchases will have an email sent out to the user.
+If the user bys multiple lessons each lesson will be shown in the email and will have a unique purchase ID.
+- As a user I would like to see details of the lesson I have bought in my email.
+    * The email sent out will detail what lesson was bought and for how much.
+- As a user I would like to know what the driving lesson entails.
+    * Within each of the products view in the site there is a short description of what the lesson is what contains and how long the driving is.
+- As a user I want to see the company’s social media links.
+    * All social media links are clicakable and take the user to the respective social media platforms.

+---

 ## Bugs

 - Adding products bug.
 I was unable to add any products and have them display.
 This was fixed when I added the function into my index.html to display the products.